mrjacopong/electromagnetic-compatibility/README.md

 ### How to compile the code
 You need a working LaTeX distribution (I am using MiKTeX).
 Use pdflatex and bibtex to build the code,
-To be 100% sure of the result you should use this recipe in order: pdflatex -> bibtex -> pdflatex -> pdflatex
+To be 100% sure of the result you should use this recipe in order: pdflatex -> bibtex -> pdflatex -> pdflatex.

 ###  disclaimer: